MicrosoftDocs/visualfsharpdocs/docs/conceptual/Walkthrough - Creating a Portable FSharp Library.md

   xmlns:mc="http://schemas.openxmlformats.org/markup-compatibility/2006"
   mc:Ignorable="d">
 ```
-  The UI for the [!INCLUDE[win8_appname_long](../Token/win8_appname_long_md.md)] app is identical to the UI for the Silverlight app that you created, and the XAML format is the same in this case.
-Therefore, you can reuse the XAML from MainPage.xaml in the Silverlight project for ItemsPage1.xaml in the UI for the [!INCLUDE[win8_appname_long](../Token/win8_appname_long_md.md)] app.
+  The UI for the Windows Store app is identical to the UI for the Silverlight app that you created, and the XAML format is the same in this case.
+Therefore, you can reuse the XAML from MainPage.xaml in the Silverlight project for ItemsPage1.xaml in the UI for the Windows Store app.
 <br />

-8. Copy the code within the top-level Grid element of MainPage.xaml for the Silverlight project, and paste it into the top-level Grid element in ItemsPage1.xaml in the project for the UI of the [!INCLUDE[win8_appname_long](../Token/win8_appname_long_md.md)] app.
+8. Copy the code within the top-level Grid element of MainPage.xaml for the Silverlight project, and paste it into the top-level Grid element in ItemsPage1.xaml in the project for the UI of the Windows Store app.
 When you paste the code, you can overwrite any existing contents of the Grid element.
 Change the Background attribute on the Grid element to "White," and replace **MouseLeftButtonDown** with **PointerPressed**.
-<br />  The name of this event differs in Silverlight apps and [!INCLUDE[win8_appname_long](../Token/win8_appname_long_md.md)] apps.
+<br />  The name of this event differs in Silverlight apps and Windows Store apps.
 <br />

 9. In ItemsPage.xaml.cs, set the **DataContext** property by changing the **OnNavigatedTo** method.